Is Vanguard a Scam?

 Investments Choices

-Vanguard offers both self-directed and managed accounts.
-The latter are available in multiple packages.
-The two main categories are robo and traditional.
-The automated services trades only Vanguard-branded funds, which is a noteworthy downside.
+Vanguard has both self-directed and managed accounts.
+The managed accounts come in several types.
+The main ones are robo and traditional.
+The robo service trades only Vanguard funds, which is a downside.
 It also does not offer tax-loss harvesting.
-Some of Vanguard’s old-school advisory packages do, although they have higher account minimums.
-Nevertheless, they deliver a lot of great services, like financial plans and investment coaching.
+Some traditional advisory options do offer this, but require higher minimum balances.
+These services can include financial planning and coaching.

-Self-directed accounts lose these types of services, but they have a wider selection of tradable assets.
-These include stocks, bonds, mutual funds, closed-end funds, and option contracts.
+Self-directed accounts do not offer these services, but let you buy a wider range of investments.
+These include stocks, bonds, mutual funds, closed-end funds, and options.

-Vanguard has terminated most of its OTC stock trading service.
-It has never offered foreign assets, cryptocurrencies, futures contracts, precious metals, or forex.
+Vanguard has mostly stopped offering OTC stock trading.
+It does not offer foreign stocks, cryptocurrencies, futures, precious metals, or forex.

-As for account types, Vanguard does quite well.
-It offers individual and joint taxable accounts plus a lot of other choices, including:
+For account types, Vanguard does well.
+It offers individual and joint taxable accounts, plus many others, including:

 Customer Support